9 Affordable Personal Aircraft for Airplane Buyers on a Budget

 The Most Affordable Airplanes Starting From $15,000

-Most airplanes in the $15,000 to $30,000 category are forty-year.
+Most airplanes in the $15,000 to $30,000 category are from the 1940-1970 period.
 You may see vintage post-war planes in excellent flying condition, but those are getting rarer with time.
 Planes in this category are the best budget buys for any sports pilot with average means looking to snatch an affordable personal aircraft.

 - Manufacturer: Luscombe Aircraft